Best Tea to Replace Coffee

 Although it's the morning drink of choice for so many Americans, there's a growing number of people moving away from coffee altogether.
 While coffee is delicious - even tea drinkers can appreciate that - it comes with some jittery side effects that are not so pleasant.
 Tea, on the other hand, is smoother, calmer, and yet still provides that energy boost you are craving.

 This article will help you find the best types of caffeinated tea to replace your morning cup of coffee, from black tea to more unusual varieties like yerba mate, and our best-selling hot and iced energy teas.

 Your morning coffee provides one big energy boost.
-In an espresso shot, there's 64mg of caffeine, and in a standard cup of drip coffee, you can get around 96mg of caffeine.1 Your typical cup of coffee also comes with some health benefits, including reducing your risk of diabetes and heart disease.2
+In an espresso shot, there's 64mg of caffeine, and in a standard cup of drip coffee, you can get around 96mg of caffeine.
+Your typical cup of coffee also comes with some health benefits, including reducing your risk of diabetes and heart disease.

 A standard cup of tea, on the other hand, provides just what you need to get the day started - caffeine and L-Theanine.
 Both the tea plant and coffee plant provide a source of caffeine.
 When consumed, caffeine stimulates the central nervous system and blocks adenosine from binding to neurotransmitters in your brain (effectively blocking the feeling of fatigue).
 But tea leaves also contain the amino acid L-Theanine.

 In a nutshell, caffeine from coffee comes in one big rush, gives you a huge boost of energy, then suddenly wears off and leaves you sleepy and grouchy.
 Meanwhile, caffeine from black tea or any of the other true teas from the Camellia sinensis plant, comes on slower, smoother, and tapers off gently thanks to the interaction of L-Theanine - a key ingredient in our Focus Beverages.

 Furthermore, unlike coffee, tea can stimulate creativity, enhance cognitive function, and enable you to focus your energy more effectively.